D3adlyRocket/allinone/README.md

-# Nuvio Plugins - Compiled by =[D3adly]=
+# Nuvio Plugins - Compiled by =[D3adly]= All right to D3adly

-A collection of high-quality local scrapers for the Nuvio streaming application.
-These scrapers allow you to fetch premium streams from various sources directly within the app.
+this is forked just to works without P2P extension (Torrentio)

 # My Other Repo's
 - **All Anime** - https://github.com/D3adlyRocket/Anime-Nuvio